0NETRUNNER/Quin-abby/README.md

 # [Design](#design)

-# Imagery
+## Imagery
 All images were taken by myself.
-The 360 Ariel video Was found on youtube and I edited it to take the sound off and make it shorter.
+The 360 ariel video Was found on youtube and I edited it to take the sound off and make it shorter.

-# Wireframes
+## Wireframes
 * This a wireframe of my home page.
   * ![Wireframe-1](./assets/images/bas-wireframe-1.png)